hummingbot/hummingbot-site/docs/strategies/hedge.md

 You can set a fixed offset value/amount and the bot will maintain the amount of asset/position you hold at the offset level at every interval.

-## ℹ️ More Resources （0.45.0）
+## ℹ️ More Resources

-In the 3-part series below, Paulo will discuss Hedge in Market Making, including its basic concepts, risk management and hedging with DYDX Perpetuals.
+!!! note
+    The videos below may be obsolete since they are based on the v0.45.0 version of the strategy

 :fontawesome-brands-youtube: [Hedge in Market Making | Trader Strategies | Part 01](https://www.youtube.com/watch?v=vO79P7ROwtA)

 :fontawesome-brands-youtube: [Hedge & Risk Management | Trader Strategies | Part 02](https://www.youtube.com/watch?v=YQ6vwJOD1Go)

 :fontawesome-brands-youtube: [Hedge in Market Making using dYdX Perpetuals | Trader Strategies | Part 03](https://www.youtube.com/watch?v=E_M_SUAP3Zo&t=8s)

-*Check out [Hummingbot Academy](https://hummingbot.io/academy) for more resources related to this strategy and others!*